segment-boneyard/component-sass/README.md

 # component-sass

-  Transpile Sass files for your component builds.
+  A plugin to transpile Sass files for the component builder.

 ## Install